Prevent Missing Receipts in Expensify

 1. Why receipts still go missing, even on Expensify

-Expensify is one of the best receipt tools on the market.
+Expensify is a strong receipt tool.
 SmartScan is mature, the Expensify Card auto-merges charges with receipts, and Concierge nudges you about violations.
-So why does almost every Expensify user still find missing receipts at tax time, at month-end close, or when an auditor asks for a specific line item?
+So why do Expensify users still find missing receipts at tax time, at month-end close, or when an auditor asks for a specific line item?

 Because the weak link isn't SmartScan.
 SmartScan is fine.
 The weak link is the pipeline before receipts ever reach SmartScan.
 A SaaS invoice arrives in your inbox and you forget to forward it.
-A receipt you did forward gets silently dropped because the sender wasn't a verified email.
-An AWS invoice lives behind a login and never gets emailed at all.
-A card charge posts, no receipt shows up within 7 days, and auto-match fails.
+A receipt you did forward fails to route to your account because the sender wasn't a verified email.
+An AWS invoice lives behind a login and may not get emailed at all.
+A card charge posts, no receipt shows up, and auto-match fails.

 Missing receipts are a systems problem, not a software problem.
 The fix is not a better OCR engine.
-The fix is a stacked defense: six independent mechanisms that each catch a different failure mode, so no single missed step lets a receipt fall through.
+The fix is a stacked defense: six independent mechanisms that each catch a different failure mode, so one missed step is less likely to turn into a missing receipt.

 This guide walks through all six, in order of impact.
 If you already have the basics wired up, skip to Fix 4 and Fix 5 — those are where most Expensify users still have gaps.